 Note: The University of Colorado Boulder does not issue duplicate degrees; therefore, applicants who have already earned an MBA degree are not eligible for admission.

 Professional work experience adds relevance and richness to classroom discussions and project work.
 The admission committee considers the quality and length of professional experience.
 Increasing levels of responsibility and career progression are important components of our evaluation.
 Applicants who do not have post-graduate work experience may apply but may be at a significant disadvantage with regard to that aspect of the admissions review.

 Note: A minimum of two years of professional experience is required for entrance in the Full-time and Evening MBA programs.

 While this is the most difficult aspect to evaluate, it is also of critical importance.
 We value the experience and ideas our students bring to the program and the leadership they demonstrate in adding to the continual improvement of our programs.
 An ability and willingness to contribute to the program and the collaborative community are often reflected in the comments from your recommenders and in your past involvement and leadership experience.

-Your essays provide valuable insight into your MBA candidacy.
-They allow you to help us understand your interests, goals, and experience.
-They are also an opportunity for you to highlight strengths that may not be represented by your college transcript, test scores, or resume.
+Your essay provides valuable insight into your MBA candidacy.
+It allows you to help us understand your interests, goals, and experience.
+It is also an opportunity for you to highlight strengths that may not be represented by your college transcript, test scores, or resume.

 Applicants are required to submit two letters of recommendation from people in a position to evaluate your professional experience.
 Recommenders should be able to evaluate your potential to lead and manage others, personal qualities, interpersonal skills, and professional accomplishments.